 - Maintain machine according to manufacturer's schedule and instructions for maximum safety and best mowing results. - Park machine on level ground. - Never allow untrained personnel to service machine. - Adjust or repair only after the engine has been stopped and the blades have quit rotating. - Inspect grass catcher components regularly.
 If worn, damaged or deteriorated, they may expose moving parts or allow objects to be thrown. - Replace parts if worn, damaged or faulty.
-For best results, always replace with parts recommended by the manufacturer. - Disconnect battery or remove spark plug wire(s) before making any repairs.
+For best results, always replace with parts recommended by the manufacturer. - Disconnect battey or remove spark plug wire(s) before making any repairs.
 Disconnect the negative terminal first and the positive last.
-Reconnect positive first and negative last. - Do not dismantle the machine without releasing or restraining forces which may cause parts to move suddenly. - Provide adequate support, e.g. jackstands for lifted machine or parts if working beneath. - Do not put hands or feet near or under rotating parts. - Clean up spilled oil or fuel thoroughly. - Replace faulty mufflers. - To reduce fire hazards, keep the engine, muffler, battery compartment and fuel storage area free of grass, leaves, debris buildup or grease. - Hydraulic fluid can penetrate skin, use paper to check for leaks.
-Relieve hydraulic pressure before disconnecting hoses.
-Make sure connections are tight and hoses are in good condition.
+Reconnect positive first and negative last. - Do not dismantle the machine without releasing or restraining forces which may cause parts to move suddenly. - Provide adequate support for lifted machine or parts if working beneath. - Do not put hands or feet near or under rotating parts. - Clean up oil or fuel spillage thoroughly. - Replace faulty mufflers. - To reduce fire hazards, keep the engine, muffler, battery compartment and fuel storage area free of grass, leaves, debris buildup or grease.